-This will definitely not be necessary for the ultra processed breads with about 40 preservatives at the end of the ingredients list.
+This will definitely not be useful for the ultra processed breads with about 40 preservatives at the end of the ingredients list.
 (Think Wonder bread, if you are American)

-That stuff will sit on the counter for 2 months and not get moldy!
-Think, instead of that nice, crusty loaf of French or Italian bread.
+Think instead of that nice, (formerly) crusty loaf of French or Italian bread.
 Any bread that hasn’t been sliced works really well!
-Rye, Wheat, Oat, Sourdough all lend themselves perfectly!
+Rye, wheat, oat, sourdough, even cornbread all lend themselves perfectly.

 You are helping to keep your family healthy by controlling the ingredients in your croutons, in comparison to the store bought kind.